carpentries-incubator/geospatial-python/setup.md

       cd geospatial-python
       ```

+  4. Create a subdirectory within `geospatial-python` called `data` and change into it:

+      ```bash
+      mkdir data
+      cd data
+      ```

-  4. Download the data that will be used in this lesson.
+  5. Download the data that will be used in this lesson.
 There are two ways you can do this:

      * **Web browser:** [**Click here**](https://figshare.com/ndownloader/files/33848834) to download the zip file.
 When it finishes, move the zip file into the `geospatial-python` directory we created above and unzip the file.
      * **Terminal:**